 Welcome to API-X!
 This guide will help you get up and running with API-X, a Node.js TypeScript package for building secure and scalable RESTful APIs quickly.
-API-X is built on top of Express and offers additional security and ease-of-use features, making it the perfect choice for secure API development.
+API-X is built on top of Express and offers additional security and ease-of-use features, making it the perfect choice for fast secure API development.

 Before you start, ensure you have the following installed: